 - The GNOME Control Center maybe not be visible in the menu try thus, I provided a way to get over that problem.

-Other Clients That I Know of but Never Bothered to Use After This
+Other Clients That I Know of

 With the open-source community being so active.
 They are fully functional unofficial Google Drive Clients who will do the job for you.
 I still haven’t tried them out.
 But if this doesn’t work out for you then there is still hope for you.
 These might not be free.
 If you have experienced them before, do comment about it.